fershad/flowty-docs/content/pages/settings/optimise.md

 Flowty can automatically apply optimisations to your Webflow site's images, CSS, JavaScript, and more.
 Optimisations can be easily toggled on/off in the Flowty Dashboard.

-As a default, Flowty will download all your site's Webflow assets and serve them from the same host as the website itself.
+Any item marked with `default` below is a base Flowty configuration, and will be turned on the first time your site builds using Flowty.

 ## Image optimisations
 Flowty's image optimisations allow you to use modern WebP and AVIF formats on your Webflow site.